 Creating safer, stronger networks with VisNet® Hub

-Low voltage (LV) monitoring has been largely overlooked for many years, but the need for transparency regarding the LV grid has never been greater as we transition to a decarbonised, decentralised, democratised and digitalised world.
+Low voltage (LV) monitoring has been largely overlooked for many years, but the need for transparency regarding the LV grid has never been greater as we transition to the use of low carbon technologies.
 Find out about how to create safer, stronger networks with VisNet® Hub…

-The energy system is undergoing a transformation with a radical shift in the way we generate electricity, allowing us to use it for new purposes, like powering cars or cooling our homes.
+The energy system is undergoing a transformation.
+The move to Net Zero by 2050 is causing a radical shift in the way we generate electricity, allowing us to use it for new purposes, like powering cars or heating homes.
 This transition will put pressure on the low voltage infrastructure that delivers power to homes and businesses.

 Each cable has a finite capacity – operating the cable above this capacity will cause damage, ultimately resulting in the lights going out.
-The LV networks are highly passive in their operation, and to date, monitoring has been limited.
+The LV networks are highly passive in their operation, and current monitoring is limited.
 Where it does it exist, it is only deployed for a single purpose.

 Historically, LV monitoring is very much the ‘poor cousin.’
-In contrast, high-voltage monitoring is well researched and established because of the more significant potential for dramatic outages affecting large numbers of customers and the ease of pinpointing problems through computer systems.
+In contrast, high-voltage monitoring is well researched and established because of the more significant potential for dramatic outages affecting large numbers of customers and the ease of pinpointing problems through computer systems (you can read more about power cuts in our ebook here.

 What does VisNet Hub do?